Kernels of Localities: Introduction

 \section{Introduction}

 The problem of showing that a given fusion system is saturated arises in different contexts.
 For example, proving that certain subsystems of fusion systems are saturated is one of the major difficulties in developing a theory of saturated fusion systems in analogy to the theory of finite groups.
 When studying extensions of fusion systems, it is also crucial to understand under which conditions such extensions are saturated.
-In this paper, we seek to take up both themes simultaneously in a systematical way.
+In this paper, we seek to take up both themes simultaneously in a systematic way.
 To formulate and study extension problems, it is common to work with linking systems or, more generally, with transporter systems associated to fusion systems (see e.g. \cite{BCGLOExtensions,OliverVentura,OliverExtensions}).
 The equivalent framework of localities (introduced by Chermak \cite{Ch}) was recently used by Chermak and the second named author of this paper to construct saturated subsystems of fusion systems, thereby enriching the theory of fusion systems by some new concepts (cf. \cite[Theorem~C]{normal} and \cite{Henke:NK}).

-In the present paper we work with localities rather than with transporter systems.
+In the present paper (apart from the appendix) we work with localities rather than transporter systems.
 Our first main result is however formulated purely in terms of fusion systems.
 It gives a sufficient condition for a fusion system to be saturated.
 The proof generalizes an argument used by Oliver \cite{OliverExtensions} to show that the fusion systems associated to certain extensions of groups by linking systems are saturated.

+Our saturation criterion serves us as an important tool for studying \emph{kernels} of localities as introduced in Definition~\ref{D:Kernel} below.
+A kernel of a locality $\L$ is basically a partial normal subgroup $\N$ such that the factor locality $\L/\N$ is a group and $\N$ itself supports the structure of a locality.
+We show in an appendix that kernels of localities correspond to ``normal pairs of transporter systems'' (cf. Definition~\ref{D:NormalPair}).